 One night, in utter desperation and misery, I screamed out to God, “Isn’t the pain in all these fractured bones enough trouble for one girl?
 Now, I can’t sleep.”
 I wasn’t just miserable, I’ll freely admit, I was angry.

 At a point of feeling as though I would collapse, I had a thought.
 I decided to read the gospel of John during one of my “up-all-night” episodes.
 Something special got my attention.
 It was the wonderful stories about the way Jesus interacted with women.
 My search was on.
 Soon the rough draft for a book began.
-Six years later, yes, sometimes things don’t move as fast as we would like, the final draft of When A Woman Meets Jesus, my book about Jesus and 18 women in the New Testament, was published by Baker Revell Publishers.
+Six years later, yes, sometimes things don’t move as fast as we would like, the final draft of The Women Who Met Jesus, my book about Jesus and 18 women in the New Testament, was published by Baker Revell Publishers.

-When I began to write, When A Woman Meets Jesus, the time I spent with Jesus each day went up dramatically.
+When I began to write, The Women Who Met Jesus, the time I spent with Jesus each day went up dramatically.
 It became for me – sacred time.
 Even if I did write in the middle of the night, I can’t begin to tell you how much I valued the time alone.
 It was precious to me.
 And the infusion of life I received rejuvenated my mind and heart.

 When I finished writing the book, I found myself continuing to yearn for time with Jesus – but I didn’t just long for the time – I continued to study.
 One day, several friends said, “I wish you would write a daily devotional.”
 I thought they were crazy.
 I had a thousand reasons why the idea was ridiculous.
 I didn’t have time.
 I have a disabled husband.
 My health isn’t great.
 I’m not a graduate of Harvard Divinity School.
 I’m a woman.
 I’d embarrass myself because nobody would read it.
 Other people already had devotional sites, and the list goes on!